Judy Moody and the Not Bummer Summer: Development

+Set, filming, and music

 The producers were committed to staying true to the novel's illustrations, down to the look of the cast members, and designs of costumes and sets.

-All the production was done in and around Los Angeles, due to the discounts of local studios and in order for Schultz to accompany his wife going through birth.
+All the production was done in and around Los Angeles, due to the discounts of local studios and in order for Schultz to accompany his wife going through childbirth.
 It was filmed in various locations in Southern California, such as a Studio City home, streets in Altadena and Glendora, beaches in Oxnard, San Rafael Elementary School, Ague Dulce for a tree sequence, the Warner Grand Theatre in San Pedro where Judy and Stink see a horror film while dressed up in zombie outfits, and Griffith Park.
 Reel FX Creative Studios' Santa Monica branch produced the during-film animations, while Exceptional Minds, a non-profit studio for autistic students, animated the end credits in what was their first major film project.

-Filmmaking took place for two months beginning late August 2010.
-The scene with the trickiest location to find for was a creek in Judy's backyard; it took three days of searching, but the chosen locations was the middle of a desert, with shrubs and trees added around the creek.
+Filming took place for two months beginning late August 2010.
+The scene with the trickiest location to find was a creek in Judy's backyard; it took three days of searching, but the chosen location was the middle of a desert, with shrubs and trees added around the creek.

 Glendora Village Pet Shop served as the pet store Fur & Fangs, while Glendora's Domenico's Jr. was the pizzeria Gino's.
 Goliath serves as the "Scream Monster" in the film.
-The UN Zone set was built on an empty San Pedro space next to a river, and the day of filming there were 113 degrees Fahrenheit, breaking the Los Angeles thermometer.
+The UN Zone set was built on an empty San Pedro space next to a river, and the day of filming it was 113 degrees Fahrenheit, breaking the Los Angeles thermometer.

 For the rollercoaster ride, Preston Bailey was fed a combination of yogurt, oatmeal, blueberries, and Rice Krispies cereal for the puke effect.
 It was Beatty's least favorite sequence: "I knew he was going to puke on me and I had to act like I didn't know [...]
 So then I had to act like I was mad at him for the rest of the roller coaster ride.
 And I said to Megan after the scene, 'I didn't have to act mad.
 Because I was mad!'"

 The score of Judy Moody and the Not Bummer Summer was tracked in four days at the Newman Scoring Stage, located at the 20th Century Fox studio lot in Century City, Los Angeles.
 To have the score sound like comedy films such as Home Alone (1990) and Back to the Future (1985), Schultz decided to have the music performed by a total of 80 union members and musicians local to Los Angeles; this was unusual in a film industry becoming more reliant on sampled instruments, synthesizers, nonunion musicians, and tax credits to cut budgets, and recordings of scores taking place more often in London than in Los Angeles.